adgellida/data-protection-list/README.md

 (CanvasBlocker) :

 No further configuration required
 Note: only use this add-on if “privacy.resistFingerprinting” does not suit you.
-Other- wise, it is generally more recommendable to activate this parameter in “about:config” (cf. following pages) instead of this add-on.
+Otherwise, it is generally more recommendable to activate this parameter in “about:config”
+(cf. following pages) instead of this add-on.

 **about:config configuration**

 Access to those settings by entering "about:config" in Firefox address bar.
-Those dif- ferent settings improve privacy, security and, to some extent, performances.
-The ele- ments between parenthesis are not advisable in all cases. accessibility.blockautorefresh = true ((accessibility.force_disabled = 1)) beacon.enabled = false
+Those different settings improve privacy, security and, to some extent, performances.
+The elements between parenthesis are not advisable in all cases.

+accessibility.blockautorefresh = true
+((accessibility.force_disabled = 1))
+beacon.enabled = false